mahibarauniya/python/README.md

-This reporsitory python is for individual python program and multiple utilities in python.
+This repository python is for individual python program and multiple utilities in python.

 1. python_programming: individual python program for practise.
 2. python_utilities : multiple python utilities which shares common utils packages and config file.